Last updated Tuesday 22 February 2022…

-You might not have played a Bounty Builder Series before, or a Turbo one.
+You might not have played a Bounty Builder Series before.

 You might prefer to steer clear of niche events altogether.
-After all Bounties make you a target, and Turbos are super-quick, leaving less time to act and more things to go wrong.
+After all Bounties make you a target.

 But imagine if that was different for a second.